erroronline1/caro/readme.md

 Vendors can be enriched with certificate files.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.
 The edit view for vendors allows for selecting [text recommendations](#text-recommendations).
 If these are set up properly, prepared values can be imported easily.
 Small vendor portfolios may be edited within the application primarily or at least initially.
 Article-lists can be exported as well as the import filter.
-Latter will be generated if not defined.
+Latter [will be generated](#default-filter-on-export) if not defined. **Generated filters will not work on original pricelists, exported pricelists will not work with custom filter rules!**

 While editing products, one can edit the
 * *trading good*-setting,